n-elie/papercite/README.md

 **To report bugs or request features, please go to https://github.com/digfish/papercite**.
 **Documentation can be found on http://papercite.readthedocs.org/en/latest/**.

-papercite format bibtex entries as HTML so they can be inserted in WordPress pages and posts.
+*Papercite* format bibtex entries as HTML so they can be inserted in WordPress pages and posts.
 The input data is a bibtex file (either local or remote) and entries can be formatted by default using various predefined styles.
 Bibtex source file and a link to the publication are